blitzr/blitzr-js-sdk/README.md

 player.currentTime // time of current track in seconds

-player.duration // duration of current track is seconds
+player.duration // duration of current track in seconds

 player.stop()
 ```